klamma/ar-for-eu-book/_chapters/chapters/dialogueunderstanding.md

 This tutorial introduces how to use IBM Watson SDK in Unity 3D in order to interact with a 3D character based on your Chatbox.

-**Step 4.1.** Open Unity > Create a new project, called Dialog understanding Unity > Choose the file location.
+**Step 4.1.** Open Unity > Create a new project, called "Dialog understanding Unity" > Choose the file location.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/dialogue_understanding/Step%204.1.jpg" style="align:left; width: 60%; height: 60%; border: 15px solid;